Cyprus votes for new parliament amid anger over graft scandal - RFI

 "People are fed up with corruption in public life."

+According to chief returning officer Costas Constantinou, turnout hit a new low with 63.9 percent, down from 66.7 percent in 2016.

+However, he said he was "very satisfied" with the figure, considering the vote was held during the Covid-19 pandemic.

-In a column in the English-language Cyprus Mail under the headline "From corruption to an honest state", Achilleas Demetriades called for a vote for reforms and change.
+In a column in the English-language Cyprus Mail under the headline "From corruption to an honest state", prominent lawyer Achilleas Demetriades had called for a vote for reforms and change.

 "New coalitions and new policies are necessary," he wrote.
 "The autocratic approach and arrogance must be replaced with modern approaches to politics."